 - Security; our sense of safety.
 Due to the cracks in our financial, political, social and health systems, worry has become part of daily life.
-With fake news on the rise, trust is at an all-time low.
+So, with fake news on the rise, trust is at an all-time low.

 Defining the post-2020 consumer and the role of brands

-The combination of our Human Drivers framework with the Illume Network analysis led to the identification of 14 ‘trends’ or new and visible consumer behaviors.
-In partnership with Dynata, these trends have been quantified by 15,000 consumers in 16 markets (the US, Brazil, the UK, France, Belgium, the Netherlands, Germany, South Africa, Singapore, Indonesia, South Korea, China, Hong Kong SAR, the Philippines, Thailand and Australia), providing invaluable insights into the post-2020 consumer.
+We combined our Human Drivers framework with the Illume Network analysis; this led to the identification of 14 ‘trends’ or new and visible consumer behaviors.
+In partnership with Dynata, these trends have been quantified by 15,000 consumers in 16 markets (the US, Brazil, the UK, France, Belgium, the Netherlands, Germany, South Africa, Singapore, Indonesia, South Korea, China, Hong Kong SAR, the Philippines, Thailand and Australia).
+This provided invaluable insights into the post-2020 consumer.